Olympics-Gymnastics-Many 'twisties' and turns, but Biles exits Games a champion

 By Steve Keating

-TOKYO (Reuters) - Simone Biles was always expected to make headlines at the Tokyo Olympics.
-The U.S. gymnast did just that, and more - but not in a way anyone would have ever expected.
+TOKYO (Reuters) - Simone Biles was always expected to make headlines at the Tokyo Olympics and the U.S. gymnast did just that, and more - but not in a way anyone would have ever expected.

-Suddenly everyday conversation revolved around the "the twisties", a type of mental block where gymnasts are disoriented during their gravity-defying skills and something few outside the sport had heard of prior to the Tokyo Olympics.
+Suddenly everyday conversation revolved around "thetwisties", a type of mental block where gymnasts are disorientedduring their gravity-defying skills and something few outsidethe sport had heard of prior to the Tokyo Olympics.

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -